RudyMas/Emvc_HttpRequest/README.md

-# PHP class Emvc_HttpRequest for the EasyMVC Framework
+# PHP Class HttpRequest for the EasyMVC Framework

-This is the Emvc_HttpRequest class which is used by EasyMVC.
+This is the Class HttpRequest which is used by EasyMVC.

 ## Installation
 Install the package using composer.
 ```
-composer require rudymas/emvc_httprequest
+composer require easymvc/httprequest
 ```

 or by editing composer.json yourself and adding:
 ```
 "require": {
-    "rudymas/emvc_httprequest": "*"
+    "easymvc/httprequest": "*"
 }
 ```